F/8 and be there: Philosophy

 The philosophy has been explained thus:

 Effectively it emphasises less reliance on high technology and more reliance on average settings and personal skill, as well as portraying the story accurately and graphically.

 It is akin, says the photographer Douglas Peebles, in its simplicity and obviousness to the advice "if you want to be famous for photographing famous people, begin by photographing famous people".
-It is being there, said "that predisposes luck in the photographer's favour".
+It is being there "that predisposes luck in the photographer's favour".

-The Encyclopedia of International Media and Communications has suggested that while the "ƒ/8 and be there" tactic was sensationalist, it was also, by the same token, more likely to win the photographer awards.
+The Encyclopedia of International Media and Communications has suggested that while the " and be there" tactic was sensationalist, it was also, by the same token, more likely to win the photographer awards.

 It epitomises the popularity of lurid newspaper reports which were giving tabloids extremely large circulations and also how journalism was increasingly being influenced by the theatrics of Hollywood.
 The photography author Ken Kobre has summed it up as "check human tragedy first.
 Concentrate on the human element of any tragedy.
 Readers relate to people pictures."